 The Best Fashion Photography Lighting Guide: 3 lighting setups for apparel product photography that won't ruin your budgetRead more →

-Banish these seven bad habits in your apparel photography workflow!
+Banish these seven bad habits in your clothing and apparel photography workflow!

 Mistake #1: Not Preparing the Garment

 You want your products to look their best so that you can showcase them to customers.
 However, as you may personally understand, clothing can become wrinkled and creased, and even begin to look worn from storage and transport.
 Sometimes, clothing samples are even received in old, tattered, or even unfinished conditions!
 Preparing garments to be photographed is the most crucial starting point for photographing apparel.
 And yet many apparel photographers skip this step and prefer to rely on Photoshop to fix wrinkles, stains, and other problems accrued while storing or transporting the product.
 However, Photoshop isn’t magical; it takes time and expertise to master advanced editing techniques, and all edits that you make are “destructive” to the image, compromising some image quality.
 Because of this, it’s best to rely on Photoshop only to add final touches and color correction to your images and ensure that you capture the garment as perfectly as you can in camera.

 Use the resources that are available to you to fix other damages and distractions that you might come across.
 In particular, lint rollers and tape are great for removing dust and strings from fabrics.
 In some cases, samples are wrong upon arrival due to last-minute design changes (e.g. fit, colors, patterns, etc.).
 Make sure that you understand design changes for each garment so that you can edit the sample accordingly in Photoshop or make the decision to wait to photograph the actual sample that will be sold.

 Mistake #2: Not Utilizing A Mannequin or Live Model